 Uterine Cancer Treatment

-My family’s support and my willpower was the main reason that I could defeat uterine cancer.
+My family's support and willpower were the main reasons I could defeat uterine cancer.
 My colleagues, family, husband, and children supported me a lot.
 My son used to take me for radiation.
 He also did his best to support me and was my pillar of strength.
 My doctors were also very corporative.
-I used to ask a lot of questions to my doctors, to which they patiently replied.
-I feel that I recovered early because of the care I received from the hospital staff and my optimistic nature.
+I used to ask my doctors many questions, to which they patiently replied.
+I recovered early because of the care I received from the hospital staff and my optimistic nature.

 Uterine Cancer Life

 I used to get motivated by small things.
-I saw people going through a lot and was grateful for the problems I don’t have.
-There is a song that always inspires me, “Ruk Jana Nahi Tu Kahi Haar Ke, Kaato Pe Chal Ke Milenge Saayein Bahar Ke.
-I used to listen to these two lines since I was in my 11th standard.
-I sing this song whenever I feel low because the lyrics feel so real and inspiring.
+I saw people going through a lot and was grateful for the problems I didn't have.
+A song always inspires me: "Ruk Jana Nahi Tu Kahi Haar Ke, Kaato Pe Chal Ke Milenge Saayein Bahar Ke.
+I used to listen to these two lines since I was in 11th standard.
+I sing this song whenever I feel low because the lyrics feel authentic and inspiring.

 Now, I am a retired woman.
 I do stitching and embroidery as a hobby to keep myself busy and to be more creative.